NutriBullet Rx vs Nutri Ninja Duo w/ Auto IQ: Hot Soup Test

-For a LIMITED TIME just for Blender Babes readers – Receive $30 OFF when you purchase the NutriBullet Rx!
-Use promo code “RXBLENDER30”.
+For a LIMITED TIME just for Blender Babes readers – Receive $30 OFF when you purchase the NutriBullet Rx using our special links and promo code “RXBLENDER30”.

-You can also free shipping when you join NutriLiving.
+You can also get free shipping when you join NutriLiving.
 The discount will be added at checkout. 🙂

-The Lineup: NutriBullet Rx vs Nutri Ninja Blender Duo with Auto-iQ
+The Lineup: NutriBullet Rx vs Nutri Ninja Duo with Auto IQ

 - New NutriBullet Rx Retails for $149.99 (Get it for $119.99 with promo code “RXBLENDER30”), including free shipping when you join NutriLiving.com for free

 - 2.3 horsepower / 1700 watt base